 Probably the most spectacular of the whole lot.
 Here you’ll find a distinct Mediterranean feel with its fig trees, pines, persimmons, oranges, geraniums, roses, lavender, and rosemary.

-From an architectural standpoint you’ll be able to see some very feminine statues, plant covered arbors, stairs, a ton of flower pots, and even a few small waterfalls.
+From an architectural standpoint, you’ll be able to see some very feminine statues, plant-covered arbours, stairs, a ton of flower pots, and even a few small waterfalls.

 Jardines de Teatro Grec

-Right next to the Jardines de Laribal you’ll be able to see a replica Greek theatre from close up, walk through yet more arbors, and see a ravishing rose garden.
+Right next to the Jardines de Laribal, you’ll be able to see a replica Greek theatre from close up, walk through yet more arbours, and see a ravishing rose garden.

 You’ll also find a spectacular overlook that faces nearby Sierra de Collserola, the mountain range just to the north of Barcelona that’s home to the largest urban park in the world – 22 times larger than Central Park in New York!